TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          :ref:`cObject <data-type-cobject>`

    Description
-         Same :ts:`jsInline` above, except that the JavaScript gets inserted at the bottom of the page (just before the closing :html:`</body>` tag).
+         Same :typoscript:`jsInline` above, except that the JavaScript gets inserted at the bottom of the page (just before the closing :html:`</body>` tag).

-         The :ts:`jsFooterInline` property contains any number of numeric keys, each representing one cObject.
+         The :typoscript:`jsFooterInline` property contains any number of numeric keys, each representing one cObject.
          Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.

    Example